scottdorman/scottdorman.github.io/_posts/2016/2016-03-17-integrating-asp.net-core-dependency-injection-in-mvc-4.md

 }
 ```

-You’ll want to make sure to include a reference to the `Microsoft.Extensions.DependencyInjection` namespace in order to get access to the `GetServices` extension method.
+You'll want to make sure to include a reference to the `Microsoft.Extensions.DependencyInjection` namespace in order to get access to the `GetServices` extension method.

-Once you’ve added this class, you need to change the `Configuration` method one more time, so that it looks like
+Once you've added this class, you need to change the `Configuration` method one more time, so that it looks like

 ```csharp
 public void Configuration(IAppBuilder app)